patternfly/training-scenarios/html-css/module-5/step4-instructions.md

 ## Utilize Patternfly layout classes to achieve new layouts

-In this step you will apply a gallery layout to multiple cards.
+Now that we have an updated card design, let's add several cards and use the gallery layout to organize them on the page.

-1) <strong>Copy code into the card.html file:</copy>
+1) <strong>Copy code into the card.html file.</strong>

+Click the <strong>Copy to Editor</strong> button below to add html for a Card to the index.html file.

+Then click the <strong>Reload</strong> button above the preview panel to see how the cards display on the page.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div class=&quot;pf-c-card pf-m-hoverable&quot;&gt;